3 Impactful Steps for Creating a Security-First Cloud Strategy

 A multi-cloud approach enables businesses to choose multiple cloud platforms or resources of the same type (public or private) to handle different aspects of their cloud journey.
 In many cases, businesses will spread assets across two or more public cloud platforms, including Amazon Web Services, Microsoft Azure, Google Cloud, and others.
 If the organization is a government agency that needs to secure sensitive data, they may rely on the secret regions in one or more of those public cloud platforms.

-A hybrid cloud strategy mixes public cloud services with on-premise and/or private cloud services.
+A hybrid cloud strategy mixes public cloud services with on-premises and/or private cloud services.
 Building a hybrid cloud architecture can give an organization added agility when it comes to managing assets, as they can move workloads easily among these services.
 Hybrid cloud may also combine public cloud services with edge computing, storing the data at the “edge,” or the location from which employees will access this information.

 In either situation, cloud administrators can set granular identity and access management (IAM) policies.
 Using microsegmentation, admins can securely isolate cloud environments into different compartments to enhance network protection.
 They can also deploy a cloud management service to routinely monitor and mitigate any security issues in real-time.